 Optimal hybridization conditions may depend on the probe sequences and even the choice of fluorophore dyes.
 We optimized the hybridization condition for lacZ probe sets by keeping the hybridization temperature at 37 °C and testing different concentrations of probe sets and formamide in the hybridization solution.
 Higher concentrations of formamide tend to reduce both nonspecific and specific binding26,35.
 We recommend systematically changing the hybridization and its wash conditions while keeping hybridization time and temperature the same.
 As the condition becomes more stringent, both nonspecific and specific binding decrease (Figure 6).
 It is important to find a point where the nonspecific binding starts to hit below an acceptable threshold without further compromising specific binding.
 For example, we used the signal level obtained without any probes (“no probes”) as a threshold (Figure 6).

 The two-color smFISH method labeling two separate regions of an mRNA is limited to long genes.
-For measuring the rate of transcription elongation, we took advantage of the fact that lacZ is long (3075 bp) and its expression can be induced by IPTG.
+To measure the rate of transcription elongation, we took advantage of the fact that lacZ is long (3075 bp) and its expression can be induced by IPTG.
 When a gene is short, it is difficult to design two tiling probe sets (near 5’ and 3’ ends) and resolve the time delay between appearances of 5’ vs. 3’ mRNA regions.
 In this case, one may count nascent mRNAs at steady state by smFISH and analyze their distribution with an analytical model that has the rate of transcription elongation as a fitting parameter20.
 Also, when a gene of interest is not inducible, one may treat cells with rifampicin at time zero and measure the temporal change in 5’ and 3’ mRNA sub-regions.
 The delay from the decrease of 5’ mRNA signal to that of 3’ mRNA signal can then be used to calculate the rate of transcription elongation as done previously31.

 Finally, the smFISH protocol is versatile and can be combined with other labeling schemes.
 Previously, DNA locus was visualized together with mRNAs by combining mRNA FISH with either DNA FISH14 or fluorescent reporter-operator system20.
-Protein products may also be visualized by performing immunofluorescence together with mRNA FISH14,36.
+Protein products may be visualized by performing immunofluorescence together with mRNA FISH14,36.
 Also, it can be combined with three-dimensional super-resolution microscopy37 to visualize mRNAs in all three dimensions38,39.

 ACKNOWLEDGMENTS

 This protocol was developed by S.K. during her postdoctoral research in Dr. Christine Jacobs-Wagner's laboratory at the Howard Hughes Medical Institute and the Microbial Sciences Institute at Yale University.
-We thank Dr. Jacobs-Wagner and her lab members for various inputs during the method development.
+We thank Dr. Jacobs-Wagner and her lab members for various inputs during the method development and Laura Troyer for critical reading of the manuscript.
 S.K. acknowledges support from the Searle Scholars Program; K.V. acknowledges the support of James Scholar Preble Research Award from the University of Illinois.

 DISCLOSURES